Compliance Organization Regulation

 “Substantive change is a significant modification or expansion of the nature and scope of an accredited institution.
 Under federal regulations, substantive change includes:

 Academic change that constitutes a curricular change, modification, or deletion for the college must be approved by the Administrative Instructional Council (AIC) through the Curricular Revision Procedure.
-Any change constituting a substantive change, as defined in the “Substantive Change for SACSCOC Accredited Institutions: Policy Statement” must be accompanied by documentation as required by SACSCOC for reporting such change.
+Any change constituting a substantive change, as defined in the “Substantive Change for SACSCOC Accredited Institutions: Policy Statement” (PDF)must be accompanied by documentation as required by SACSCOC for reporting such change.

 It is the responsibility of any person presenting such changes to the AIC to complete and submit to the OAEE the appropriate documents and/or reports, as required by SACSCOC.
 The OAEE should act in an advisory role for anyone completing such documentation and reports.